mathie/nanowrimo/_drafts/getting-shit-done.md

-That helps a bit; I tend to work in relatively isolated modes -- work, home or 'me' time -- but I still wind up with dozens of projects under each "role", which still creates some fear in dealing with the todo list effectively.
+That helps a bit; I tend to work in relatively isolated modes -- work, home or 'me' time -- but I still wind up with dozens of projects under each "role", which still creates some fear in dealing with the to do list effectively.

-I'm also slightly uneasy about personal development and super secret projects being dumped under personal, especially since I rarely devote any "me" time to actually getting on with my todo list.
+I'm also slightly uneasy about personal development and super secret projects being dumped under personal, especially since I rarely devote any "me" time to actually getting on with my to do list.
 Personal development is, technically, important to work, too, and hopefully one or two of the super secret projects will be worth devoting work time to, too.
 The trouble is it's tricky to admit that when client work == money...